JoshBirnbaum/distributed-methodology/PlanningMeeting.md

 want to come up with a short name to quickly reference the story (such as "Debugging Exercise").
 The full name of the story then can be given in the description of the card.

+  - Keep in mind that most of the work we produce involves specific roles in which we can use to craft our user stories

 In either case, a crucial part of describing a feature is to include its _conditions of satisfaction_.
 These are the [specific, measurable, assignable, relevant, and timely](https://en.wikipedia.org/wiki/SMART_criteria)